swimlane/node-microservice-demo/README.md

 ## Developing

+### Commands
+We use [npm tasks](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/) as our build tool.
+Below are the commands for the task runner.

+- `npm start`: Builds and starts the project with node-mon
+- `npm run clean`: Cleans the dist folder
+- `npm run dev`: Builds, watches and starts the project with node-mon
+- `npm run debug`: Builds, watches and starts the project with node-inspector
+- `npm run lint`: Runs ts-lint code style checks on the project
+- `npm run test`: Runs the tests using mocha
+- `npm run chk-updates`: Searches for updates to libraries used

 ### TypeScript
-`nodejs-seed` uses [ts-node](https://github.com/TypeStrong/ts-node) for on-the-fly compilation.

-If you are installing a new project, you will likely need to install the typings for that project like so `npm install @types/body-parser --save-dev`.
+If you are installing a new third-party project, you will likely need to install the typings for that project like so `npm install @types/body-parser --save-dev`.

 When you `npm install` the project, [tslint](http://palantir.github.io/tslint/) is also installed